 - Peaches, Apples, Sweet bell peppers, Celery, Nectarines, Strawberries, Cherries, Pears, Imported grapes, Spinach, Lettuce, Potatoes

-As you can see, these are the think-skinned fruits and vegetables.
+As you can see, these are the thin-skinned fruits and vegetables.

 The foods with the least pesticide residues were:

-- Avocados, Onions, Frozen sweet corn, Pineapples, Mangos, Asparagus, Sweet peas, Bananas, Cabbage, Broccoli, Papayas, Kiwi, Eggplant, Cantaloupe, Watermelon, Sweet Potato, Melon
+- Avocados, Onions, Frozen sweet corn, Pineapples, Mangoes, Asparagus, Sweet peas, Bananas, Cabbage, Broccoli, Papayas, Kiwi, Eggplant, Cantaloupe, Watermelon, Sweet Potato, Melon

-You can reduce your exposure to pesticides by buying organic for the high-pesticide items.
-According to EWG, conventionally grown produce should be fine for those on the low-residue list.
+Consequently, you can improve food safety and reduce your exposure to pesticides by buying organic for the high-pesticide items.
+Furthermore, according to EWG, conventionally grown produce should be fine for those on the low-residue list.